-China’s gateway to the world.
-Shanghai is one of China’s most famous cities, and for a good reason.
-The unique blend of modern western culture mixed with ancient Chinese heritage has attracted expats and locals in their millions.
-Shanghai boasts a scene of wealth and abundance that few cities globally can now match.
-The thriving economy has forced thousands of businesses worldwide to take notice.
-As a result, Shanghai is a frequent stop for most business travelers heading to Asia.
-With so many opportunities available in China’s biggest city, your next trip could be to Shanghai.
-Navigating the city on your own though can be challenging.
-So why do most business travelers choose to hire a driver in Shanghai?
+China’s gateway to the world, Shanghai, is one of China’s most famous cities.
+Its unique blend of ancient Chinese heritage and modern western influence has attracted millions of visitors from every corner of the world.
+Shanghai boasts a scene of wealth and abundance.
+The thriving economy has made this a frequent stop for business travelers heading to Asia.
+With so many opportunities available in China’s biggest city, your next trip may very well be to Shanghai.
+Navigating the city on your own though, can be a challenge.
+For this very reason, most business travelers choose to hire a driver in Shanghai.

 Here’s What You Should Know About Shanghai

-Situated in the Yangtze River Delta on China’s eastern coast, Shanghai is one of China’s four direct-controlled municipalities.
+Situated on the Yangtze River Delta on China’s Eastern coast, Shanghai is one of China’s four direct-controlled municipalities.
 Boasting the world’s busiest container port, many importers now choose manufacturers in Shanghai to ship their goods.
-The city’s 24 million inhabitants are kept busy by more than just the manufacturing sector though.
-Thriving fashion and technology industries mean that Shanghai’s business opportunities are vast.
+The city’s 24 million inhabitants are kept busy by more than just the manufacturing sector, though.
+The thriving fashion and technology industries ensure Shanghai’s business opportunities remain plentiful.

 Perhaps more so than any other city in China, Shanghai’s visitors and residents hold a great affection for the city.
-So much so that CNN once provided 50 reasons why it may be the best city in the world.
-While the city may offer skyscrapers and business districts to rival the likes of New York, its cultural communities and diversity of culinary experiences place it towards the top of every tourist’s list when visiting Asia.
+So much so, that CNN once provided 50 reasons why it may be the best city in the world.
+While the city offers skyscrapers and business districts that rival the likes of New York, its cultural communities and culinary diversity place it towards the top of every tourist’s list when visiting Asia.

 Shanghai might offer a unique blend of business and culture, but it’s not immune to China’s chaotic roads and over populated cities.
 Being China’s largest and most populated city means that crowds are likely to be more common than not in public places.
 No more so than Shanghai’s roads and public transport networks.
 If you’re thinking of driving yourself around, here’s why it’s not a great idea:

-If you’re insistent on getting behind the wheel yourself, you’ll have to complete the process of obtaining a Chinese Driver’s license.
+If you wish to get behind the wheel, you’ll have to complete the process of obtaining a Chinese Driver’s license.
 Your international driver’s license may work elsewhere in the world, but the Chinese Government recognizes neither the International Driver’s Permit (IDP) nor the Overseas Driver’s License.
-Getting an official Chinese driver’s license may not be overly complicated, but it is a tedious and timely process that you’ll unlikely have time for if you’re visiting for a few days on business.
+Getting an official Chinese driver’s license is not overly complicated.
+However, it is a tedious and timely process that you likely won’t have time for if you’re visiting for just a few days, on business.

 2. The Road Networks Are Chaotic

-Shanghai is an extraordinarily busy place.
-With so many people occupying the city at any given time, the roads are a reflection of just how chaotic Shanghai can be even if you’ve been there several times before.
-The roads themselves may be in the relatively good condition in the city center, not plagued by abnormal potholes and narrow roads found outside Shanghai, but the sheer volume of cars hard to navigate unless you’re very familiar with Chinese driving culture.
-Another factor that adds to the chaos foreigners are often overwhelmed by on Shanghai’s roads is the signs along highways and city streets.
-If you’re lucky enough to speak fluent Mandarin, you’ll be able to figure out where you’re going, but you’re unlikely to be able to decipher any of the road signs if you’re a first time visitor.
-Finding yourself heading in the wrong direction might result in you missing the meetings you traveled halfway across the globe to attend.
+Shanghai tends to be a very busy place.
+Being the most populated city in China, the roads are a reflection of just how chaotic Shanghai can be.
+Even if you’ve been there several times before, driving is an entirely different experience.
+The roads themselves are in good condition in the city center, with no abnormal potholes and narrow roads.
+The danger is in the sheer volume of cars you must learn to navigate around; unless, of course, you’re already experienced and very familiar with the Chinese driving culture.
+Another factor that often overwhelms foreigners on Shanghai’s roads is the signs along highways and city streets.
+If you can read Mandarin, you’ll be able to figure out where you’re going.
+However, deciphering any of the road signs as a first time visitor may prove to be nearly impossible.
+Finding yourself heading in the wrong direction might result in missing the meetings you traveled halfway across the globe to attend.

 A private transfer is the safest, quickest way to get around Shanghai.
 China Car Service is a trusted transportation service helping foreign business travelers for almost two decades.
 We provide door-to-door service at competitive prices.